ethereum/ethereum-org/views/content/token.md

 All accounts are referenced in the network by their public address.
 But addresses are long, difficult to write down, hard to memorize and immutable.
 The last one is specially important if you want to be able to generate fresh accounts in your name, or upgrade the code of your contract.
 In order to solve this, there is a default name registrar contract which is used to associate the long addresses with short, human-friendly names.

 Names have to use only alphanumeric characters and, cannot contain blank spaces.
-In future releases the name registrar will likely implement a bidding process to prevent name squatting but for now, it's a first come first served based.
-So as long as no one else registered the name, you can claim it.
+In future releases the name registrar will likely implement a bidding process to prevent name squatting but for now, it works on a first come first served basis: as long as no one else registered the name, you can claim it.

-First, if you register a name, then you won't need the hard coded address in the end.
-Select a nice coin name for you and try to reserve for yourself.
+First, if you register a name, then you won't need the hardcoded address in the end.
+Select a nice coin name and try to reserve it for yourself.
 First, select your name:

     var tokenName = "MyFirstCoin"